-While planning your first trip to Greece, you may be — no, you will be — overwhelmed with the many marvelous destinations the country has to offer.
+While planning your first trip to Greece, you may be—no, you will be—overwhelmed with the many stunning options.

 Let’s take a look and see what places in Greece you must check out on your first visit to get the best variety of what this diverse country has to offer.

 When in Greece for your first trip, you must see the Acropolis and visit the Acropolis Museum.
 It is an amazing and unforgettable experience.

 There are also many other things that you might want to check out while in Athens during your first trip to Greece.